Gilbert and George

 "We think we had a positive trauma after the Tate Modern show," says George, sounding the perfect English gentleman.
 "A lot of artists have a negative trauma after such a retrospective."

 "They feel it can signal the end of their career," adds Gilbert, who, despite living in London for over 40 years, still retains a heavy Italian accent.
-The duo began, as usual, with a blank canvas, eventually coming up with an idea that prompted a flow of creativity.

 "We did this one picture that changed everything," says Gilbert.